tbedford/Website-Test/source/about.md

 specializing in writing docs for software developers.
 Nexmo has an amazing API and tools for interfacing with the Vonage network.
-I really like working for Nexmo, so I imagine I will be there until they prize the company laptop from my cold, dead hand...
+I really like working for Nexmo, so I imagine I will be there until they prise the company laptop from my cold, dead hand...

 We are growing fast so are [usually hiring](https://developer.nexmo.com/team#join)!